ahkharsha/briXchange-emc/project documentations/tokenomics__aiabricks.md

 ## **6. Token Sale Strategy**

-**AIABricks** will conduct a token sale to raise funds for the platform’s development and growth:
+**briXchange** will conduct a token sale to raise funds for the platform’s development and growth:

 ### **6.1 Private Sale**